gdweegee/gdweegee.github.io/tours.md

 ## Edinburgh Gin Tour
 - Flexible walking tour of city centre, gin bars and history of Scottish gin making with tastings.
 Old or New Town overview with locally chosen gin cocktail/G&T locations.

-<b>NOTE:</b> Entrance to paid attractions is not inlcuded in the fee.
+<b>NOTE:</b> Entrance to paid attractions are not included in the fee.
 All tours can be customised.